Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 Despite the name, Matlock Farm Park is actually a good 10 minutes drive from Matlock itself, and is set in wide open countryside.
 There is ample parking right next to the entrance, and also an overflow car park.
 There is a train station in Matlock, but really you need a car to get here.

 On top of this, you will want to purchase a bag of animal feed.
 This is £1 per bag.
-My boys had one each, but one bag between them would have been more than enough.
-Pony rides are £2.50 per child (minimum age 3) and must be paid for at the entrance.
+Pony rides are £3.50 per child (minimum age 3) and must be paid for at the entrance.

 How much time should you allow?